Credit card refinancing.

-Find a list of options below.
-Each of the various credit card refinancing programs will come with pros and cons, and it is not always possible to do this.
-But anyone that is struggling or that would like a lower payment (or to save money) may benefit from a credit card debt refinancing service.
-The tactic can be used for all of the major banks, including BOA, store cards, JP Morgan Chase, Discover, Citibank, and others.
+Anyone that is struggling or that would like a lower payment (or to save money) may benefit from a credit card debt refinancing service.
+The process can be used for all of the major banks, including BOA, store cards, JP Morgan Chase, Discover, Citibank, and others.

-The first, and probably most common way, is through taking out a new loan with a lower interest rate and more favorable repayment terms.
-There are a re number of places to turn to for this refinancing option.
-Borrowers can use another bank, a non-profit organization (such as a credit union), a different credit card company, a private company, or even a home equity loan.
+The first, and probably most common way to refinance credit card debt, is through taking out a new loan with a lower interest rate and that also has more favorable repayment terms.
+There are a number of places to turn to for this refinancing option.
+Borrowers can use another bank, a non-profit organization (such as a credit union), a different credit card company, a private lender, or even a home equity loan.
 There may be other options too.
 In general, this method of refinancing a credit card is known as a debt consolidation loan.